 The Diploma training in Dance Movement Therapy is a two year part time training that offers a pathway toward practicing as a Professional Dance Movement Therapist.
-The course consists of two years: 1.
-The Certificate in DMT and 2.
-The Advanced Clinical Practicum (ACP).
+The course consists of two years.
 After the two year training, you will have completed the requirements for registration as a Provisional Professional member of the DTAA (Dance Therapy Association of Australasia) and be able to practice professionally.
 You must complete both years in order to practice as a Dance Therapist, however you may opt out of the training after the first year, if you choose, and still apply the principles of DMT to your work and lead therapeutic group dance sessions.

-BOTH CERTIFICATE AND ACP WILL BE OFFERED ONLINE IN 2022 FOR THOSE WHO CANNOT TRAVEL TO AUCKLAND FOR TRAINING MODULES.
+BOTH YEARS WILL BE OFFERED ONLINE IN 2022 FOR THOSE WHO CANNOT TRAVEL TO AUCKLAND FOR TRAINING MODULES.

 Who is this for?

-The first year Certificate Course will be experiential in nature, utilising current DMT practice and tools to develop embodied skills and understanding.
+The first year is experiential in nature, utilising current DMT practice and tools to develop embodied skills and understanding.
 This experiential learning will be supported by a strong theoretical base, provided through workshops, lectures, tutorials, supervision, coursework and readings throughout the year.

-In addition, online evening tutorials and supervision sessions will be offered between the modules on Zoom.
+In addition, online evening tutorials, supervision and simulated practicum sessions will be offered between the modules on Zoom.

-Each student will participate in a 40 hour Placement during the year, to observe, assist and lead in Dance Movement Therapy and other settings to gain practical experience and apply their learning.
+Each student will participate in a 60 hour Placement during the first year (minimum 30 hours client contact), to observe & assist in Dance Movement Therapy and other settings to gain practical experience and apply their learning.
 This can be done outside of NZ.
-The Certificate consists of 170 contact hours.
+The first year consists of 175 contact hours.